BrikerMan/Kashgari/docs/md/home.md

 - **Human-friendly**.
 Kashgare's code is straightforward, well documented and tested, which makes it very easy to understand and modify.
 - **Powerful and simple**.
 Kashgare allows you to apply state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS) and classification.
 - **Keras based**.
 Kashgare builds directly on Keras, making it easy to train your models and experiment with new approaches using different embeddings and model structure.
-- **Buildin transfer learning**.
+- **Built-in transfer learning**.
 Kashgare build-in pre-trained BERT and Word2vec embedding models, which makes it very simple to transfer learning to train your model.
 - **Fully scalable**.
 Kashgare provide a simple, fast, and scalable environment for fast experimentation.

 ## Performance